Stuttgart Hauptbahnhof

 Stuttgart Hauptbahnhof (/de/; Stuttgart Central Station) is the primary railway station in the city of Stuttgart, the state capital of Baden-Württemberg, in southwestern Germany.
 It is the largest regional and long-distance railway station in Stuttgart, the main node of the Stuttgart S-Bahn network, and, together with the station at Charlottenplatz, it is the main node of the Stuttgart Stadtbahn.

-Located at the northeastern end of the Königstraße, the main pedestrian zone of the city centre, the main line station is a terminus, whilst the subterranean S-Bahn and Stadtbahn stations are through-stations.
+Located at the northeastern end of the Königstraße, the main pedestrian zone of the city centre, the main line station still is a terminus, whilst the subterranean S-Bahn and Stadtbahn stations are through-stations.
 The station is well known for its 12-storey tower with a large, rotating and illuminated Mercedes-Benz star insignia on top; the tower and station building are city landmarks.